Italian Almond Cookies

 Arman’s recipe tips

-• Dust your hands.
-If the cookie dough is super sticky, lightly cover your hands in the powdered sugar to make the dough easier to roll.
+• Dust your hands wth powdered sugar.
+If the cookie dough is super sticky, lightly coat your hands with powdered sugar to make it easier to roll.

 • Don’t overbake.
 The cookies will continue to cook as they’re cooling, so pull them out as soon as they begin to turn lightly golden brown along the edges.